-The new Arizona child support guidelines with apply to all new orders issued after August 1, 2015, as well as to Arizona child support orders issued prior to August 1, 2015 if a party seeks to modify those prior orders.
+The new Arizona child support guidelines with applies to all new orders issued after August 1, 2015, as well as to Arizona child support orders issued before August 1, 2015, if a party seeks to modify those prior orders.

 Lastly, you would need to know how many days the other parent spends with the children.
-The exercise of parenting time is treated as decreasing the primary custodial parent’s cost of supporting the children because some of those expenses are not being incurred when they are with the other parent.
+The exercise of parenting time decreases the primary custodial parent’s cost of supporting the children because some of those expenses are not incurred when they are with the other parent.

 You should contact one of our experienced Scottsdale and Phoenix Arizona child support attorneys at Hildebrand Law, PC by calling us at (480)305-8300.